-Protiviti Operating Losses.
-Protiviti has only recently begun operations.
-It has not yet generated an operating profit, and there can be no assurance that the business will become profitable in the future.
+Protiviti Operations.
+Protiviti began operations in 2002.
+It has only recently generated an operating profit, and there can be no assurance that the business will remain profitable in the future.

 Protiviti Dependence on Personnel.
 Protiviti is a services business, and is dependent upon its ability to attract and retain personnel.
-While Protiviti has retained its key personnel to date, there can be no assurance that it will be able to do so.
+While Protiviti has retained its key personnel to date, there can be no assurance that it will continue to be able to do so.

 Protiviti Competition.
 Protiviti operates in a highly competitive business.
-As with the Company's temporary and permanent staffing services business, the barriers to entry are quite low.
+As with the Company's staffing services business, the barriers to entry are quite low.
 There are many competitors, some of which have greater resources than Protiviti and many of which have been in operation far longer than Protiviti.
 In particular, Protiviti faces competition from the "big four" accounting firms, which have been in operation for a considerable period of time and have established reputations and client bases.
 Because the principal factors upon which competition is based are reputation, technology, tools, project methodologies, price of services and depth of skills of personnel, there can be no assurance that Protiviti will be successful in attracting and retaining clients.

 Demand for Services.
-In 2002 and 2003, the operations of Protiviti included services related to Sarbanes-Oxley and other regulatory compliance.
+In 2002, 2003 and 2004, the operations of Protiviti included services related to Sarbanes-Oxley and other regulatory compliance.
 There can be no assurance that there will be ongoing demand for these services.